 An organized desk can reflect a creative mind as much as a messy one.
 Organization means that a person is ready to take on the next challenge, setting aside smaller projects to get the big one done.

-Don’t let your workspace become cluttered with pesky wires or computer cords; those can be unsightly and distracting.
+Don’t let your work area become cluttered with pesky wires or computer cords; those can be unsightly and distracting.
 Try one of these to keep the wires out of the way while you’re at work.

 If you naturally lean towards a messier desk, that’s fine.
 So long as you can get to the objects you need, there’s no problem.
 Organizing your desk can be fun, though; don’t be afraid to give it a try.